KrysEWilliams/SimpleNetworkTopologies/docs/index.rst

  Learning how Networking topologies and subnets work is a great entry way into a feild like Cybersecurity or NetworkingAdministration, where having a secure and functioning networkis of the upmost importance.

+  This was an edit that made the release.

 .. toctree::
    :maxdepth: 2
    :caption: Contents: